qwikifiers/qwik-ui/CONTRIBUTING.md

 I have read the CLA Document and I hereby sign the CLA
 ```

-The CLA assistant will automatically add your signature [here](/cla-signs/v1/cla.json) and push a commit to your PR.
+The CLA assistant will automatically add your signature [here](/cla-signs/v1/cla.json) and push a commit to the main branch.

 <br/>